-In order to get a better picture of the typical Tibetan way of life and furnishings, a two-storey farmhouse is available to visitors.
-In comparison with the neighboring barn, the architectural styles, methods and use can be compared directly.
-Chortening, prayer flags, a water-powered prayer wheel, hand-held prayer wheels and mani stones convey impressions of the Buddhist religion.Trilingual signs inform about their meaning, the origin of the mandala in the Tibetan farmhouse or the handling of the grain mill.
-In the living room of the Tibetan farmhouse, a three-minute film tells of the establishment of the Tibetan village in the zoo.
+A two-storey farmhouse is accessible for visitors to give more insight into the typical Tibetan way of life and furnishings.
+In comparison to the neighboring barn the architectural styles, methods and use can be compared directly.
+Chortening, prayer flags, a water-powered prayer wheel, hand-held prayer wheels and mani stones convey impressions of Buddhist religion.
+In the Tibetan farmhouse trilingual signs inform about their meaning but also the origin of mandalas or the handling of the grain mill.
+A three-minute film tells of the establishment of the Tibetan village in the zoo in the living room of the Tibetan farmhouse.